BarbaraBoeters/barbaraboeters-project/PROCESS.md

 ## 31 January
 - Decided i don't need the completed toggle function so decided to delete the code
-- Need to do error handling today
+- Need to do error handling today -> mostly done
-- Need to work on better code quality for Better Code Hub.
+- Worked on better code quality for Better Code Hub.

 ## 1 February
 - Implement the photo function in Firebase Storage
 - Make sure it only gives notifications for the current user plants within that geofence.
+Update: fixed on 31th of january -
+-